Not a nice subject, but it needs to be looked at.

 There are three main views held by christians today.
 Examination of the historical evidence and Jesus’ teachings on the subject show that one of these doctrines cannot be true, and another is most likely what Jesus taught.

-The English word ‘hell’ comes from an ancient German word hel or helle, meaning “a nether world of the dead”, and has sometimes been used to translate 4 words in the New Testament:
+The English word ‘hell’ comes from an ancient German word hel or helle, meaning “a nether world of the dead”, and has sometimes been used to translate 4 words in the Bible:

 Sheol: This word occurs almost 30 times in the Old Testament, and was once translated as ‘hell’.
 But most translations these days use the words ‘death’ or ‘grave’, and the IVF Bible Dictionary says that the meaning is ‘the state of death’.
 The Old Testament says nothing about ongoing punishment, and says nothing about ‘hell’.